 Landranger 175, Explorer 171

-1 out of 10.
+1 out of 10: entirely flat

 It is possible to end the walk at Shiplake, as the walk passes the station there.
-This cuts about 3.7km (2.2 miles) off the walk, making a walk of 11.1km (6.9 miles) but you will miss a beautiful approach along the river to Henley, not to mention its excellent tea stops.
+This cuts 3.7km (2.3 miles) off the walk, making a walk of 13.2km (8.2 miles), but you will miss a beautiful approach along the river to Henley, not to mention its excellent tea stops.

-|Lunch|| The Bull (0118 969 2901 www.bullinnsonning.co.uk) in the pretty village of Sonning, 5.5km (3.4 miles) into the walk, gets popular at lunchtimes gets popular at lunchtimes, especially at weekends, so it is as well to get there early.
+|Lunch|| The Bull (0118 969 3901 www.bullinnsonning.co.uk) in the pretty village of Sonning, 5.5km (3.4 miles) into the walk, gets popular at lunchtimes gets popular at lunchtimes, especially at weekends, so it is as well to get there early.
 However it does have a good number of outside tables too, both around its car park and in a well-hidden garden around its back.
 It serves food from 12pm to 3pm daily (all afternoon at weekends and daily for drinks).

 An alternative, next to Sonning Bridge, is the Coppa Club (0118 921 9890 www.coppaclub.co.uk), which despite its name describes itself as "an all-day restaurant and social hub where everyone is welcome".
 I have not tried this establishment, but it seems to serve pub-like food in a modern pub-like environment, and has a beautiful garden on the river's edge.
 It is open all day and evening.

 After the walk, we would love to get your feedback

-Out: (not a train station)
+Out (not a train station)

-Back: (not a train station)
+Back (not a train station)

-National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|